eatonphil/gomvcc/README.md

+# gomvcc

-# gomvcc: pedagogical implementation of mvcc and transaction isolation levels
+A little, pedagogical implementation of mvcc and transaction isolation levels.

 ```console
 $ go test